 Wattisham is today a British Army base, so if you wish to visit please note you need to book three days in advance via the museum website. www.wattishamstationheritage.org

-Rougham Control Tower Museum recalls the exploits of 322nd Bomb Group, including Brigadier General Frederick W Castle, who won the Congressional Medal of Honor for his actions on Christmas Eve 1944. www.rougham.org
+Rougham Control Tower Museum recalls the exploits of the 94th Bomb Group, including Brigadier General Frederick W Castle, who won the Congressional Medal of Honor for his actions on Christmas Eve 1944.
+Rougham Control Tower Aviation Museum (rctam94th.co.uk)

 A group of historically minded US airmen named their Flying Fortress Tom Paine in honour of the 18th Century English radical thinker – a supporter of American independence, born at nearby Thetford.
 Knettishall was home to the 388th Bomb Group, who flew missions into Europe from June 1943 until the end of the war.
 Underneath the name on the aircraft’s nose was a quote from Paine: “Tyranny, like hell, is not easily conquered”.
 A well-meaning sentiment, it caused some controversy in Paine’s home town, where some still considered him a traitor to Britain!
 The base has now been returned to agricultural use, though there is a black granite memorial at the old entrance. http://www.americanairmuseum.com/place/203